The Avanti Group Process

 What we look for in a Business Risk Diagnostic

 Several of the line items the Business Risk Diagnostic examines are covered in depth on the Avanti Group blog.
-These articles map to the specific exposures and policy lines we review during a Diagnostic:
+These articles map to the specific exposures, policy lines, and renewal-strategy questions we review during a Diagnostic:

 - Total Cost of Risk: The Number That Should Replace Your Premium — The number that includes premium, retention, claims cost, and the cash trapped in collateral.